Bernice Rubens: Personal life

 Bernice was one of four children and came from a musical family, both her brothers, Harold and Cyril, becoming well-known classical musicians.
 Her sister Beryl was a prestigious viola and violin teacher.
 Harold was forced to quit playing through illness, but Cyril (1926-1996) became a violinist in the London Symphony Orchestra.
 Bernice failed to follow in her family's musical tradition, though she would later learn the cello.
-She was educated at Cardiff High School for Girls and later read English at the University of Wales, Cardiff, where she was awarded her BA in 1947.
+She was educated at Cardiff High School for Girls and later read English at the University of Wales, Cardiff, where she was awarded her BA degree in 1947.

 She married Rudolf Nassauer, a wine merchant who also wrote poetry and fiction.
 They had two daughters, Rebecca and Sharon.
-From 1950 to 1955, Rubens taught at a grammar school in Birmingham, before moving onto the film industry where she made documentaries.
-In the 1960s the poet Jon Silkin rented the attic storey of their London house and sublet rooms to David Mercer, later a prolific West End and TV playwright, and Malcolm Ross-Macdonald, later an equally prolific writer of historical novels.
+From 1950 to 1955, Rubens taught at a grammar school in Birmingham, before moving on to the film industry, where she made documentaries.
+In the 1960s, the poet Jon Silkin rented the attic storey of their London house and sublet rooms to David Mercer, later a prolific West End and TV playwright, and Malcolm Ross-Macdonald, later an equally prolific writer of historical novels.

 A chain smoker all her life, Rubens began to suffer from ill-health in the late 1990s.
 She died in the Royal Free Hospital, London, from stroke combined with chronic bronchitis, "a classic illness of smokers", on 13 October 2004, aged 81 (generally reported as 76).

 Professional career as a writer

 Rubens' first novel, Set On Edge, was published in 1960.
 In 1970, she became the first woman to win the Booker Prize (the second year of the prize's existence), for her novel The Elected Member.
 As of 2024, Rubens is still the only Welsh author to have won the Booker Prize.

 Throughout her life, Rubens ensured that she wrote every single day.

-In June 2024 a Purple Plaque was installed on the house that was her family's home in Roath.
+In June 2024, a Purple Plaque was installed on the house that was her family's home in Roath.